longshotsyndicate/go-channels-monitor/README.md

 # go-channels-monitor
-go-channels-monitor is a utility and service for keeping track of channel properties and reporting on them.
+go-channels-monitor is a utility and service for keeping track of channel capacities and reporting on them.

 ##Install
 ```bash